proxmox/ceph/ceph/src/boost/libs/multiprecision/README.md

 Multiprecision consists of a generic interface to the mathematics of large numbers as well as a selection of big number back ends, with support for integer, rational and floating-point types.
 Boost.Multiprecision provides a selection of back ends provided off-the-rack in including interfaces to GMP, MPFR, MPIR, TomMath as well as its own collection of Boost-licensed, header-only back ends for integers, rationals, floats and complex.
-In addition, user-defined back ends can be created and used with the interface of Multiprecision
-, provided the class implementation adheres to the necessary concepts.
+In addition, user-defined back ends can be created and used with the interface of Multiprecision, provided the class implementation adheres to the necessary concepts.

 Depending upon the number type, precision may be arbitrarily large (limited only by available memory), fixed at compile time (for example 50 or 100 decimal digits), or a variable controlled at run-time by member functions.
 The types are expression-template-enabled for better performance than naive user-defined types.

 The full documentation is available on [boost.org](http://www.boost.org/doc/libs/release/libs/multiprecision/index.html).

+## Standalone (BETA) ##

+Defining BOOST_MP_STANDALONE allows Boost.Multiprecision to be used with the only dependency being [Boost.Config](https://github.com/boostorg/config).
+Our package on this page already includes a copy of Boost.Config so no other donwloads are required.
+Some functionality is reduced in this mode.
+A static_assert message will alert you if a particular feature has been disabled by standalone mode.
+[Boost.Math](https://github.com/boostorg/math) standalone mode is compatiable, and recommended if special functions is required.

 ## Support, bugs and feature requests ##